Getting a Protective Order in Jackson County

 Jackson County Resources for Protective Order Assistance

-Dunn House provides free and confidential services to victims of domestic violence and sexual assault.
+Community Works provides free and confidential services to victims of domestic violence and sexual assault.
 Court advocacy services include assistance with filing restraining orders, safety planning, court accompaniment and resource referrals.
 Please call 541.779.4357.
+(Community Works flyer)

 Center for Non-Profit Legal Services provides free legal assistance to low-income individuals.
 Center for Non-Profit Legal Services (CNPLS) provides assistance in family law matters to victims of domestic violence and/or sexual assault.
 CNPLS does not assist with initiating restraining orders, but can assist Petitioners if the restraining order is contested.
 CNPLS can assist on stalking orders and elder and disabled abuse prevention orders.
 Please call 541.779.7291 for more information.